 Understandably, these rules can be harsh for employees who make minimum wage and live paycheck to paycheck.
 To protect employees from these types of unexpected wage reductions, some states have set stricter guidelines that employers must follow before making deductions.

-Some states, such as New York, have a notice requirement.
-Before an employer can deduct an overpayment, it must notify the employee, in writing.
-The notice must include the following:
+Some states, such as New York, have a notice requirement before an employer can deduct an overpayment.
+In those states, an employer usually must notify the employee in writing, and include:

 Other states, such as California, go one step further and require the employer not only to notify the employee, but also to get his or her written authorization before making the deduction.

-Another common restriction is the time period during which a deduction can be made.
-For example, in Washington, an employer can only make a deduction if the error is detected within 90 days of the overpayment.
-In other states, the deduction is allowed only if it doesn’t make the employee’s wages fall below minimum wage for the pay period.
+The answer depends on state law.
+In Washington state, an employer can only make a deduction if the error is detected within 90 days of the overpayment.
+In California, an employer has three years.
+In other states, the deduction is allowed only if it doesn't make the employee's wages fall below minimum wage for the pay period.

 These rules only apply to inadvertent overpayments caused by mathematical or clerical errors.
 Different rules apply to deductions for the cost of uniforms, for the value of meals and lodging, or to cover cash shortages or damaged company property.

 To learn more, read Nolo's article Paycheck Deductions for Uniforms, Cash Shortages, Tools, and More.